raimohanska/ourboard/README.md

 The `accessToken` returned here is required for further API calls in case you set an access policy.
 So, make sure to save the token.

+### PUT /api/v1/board/:boardId

+Changes board name and, optionally, access policy.
+Payload is similar to the POST request above.

+This endpoint always requires the API_TOKEN header.

 ### POST /api/v1/board/:boardId/item

 Creates a new item on given board.
 If you want to add the item onto a specific area/container element on the board, you can